cklosowski/wp-page-modified/readme.txt

 6a.
 If the Widget does not show, click the 'Screen Options' menu from the top right of the screen and check the box for 'Page Modified - Last Crawl'

 == Changelog ==

+= 1.0.1 =
+* Fix: Re-introduce caching into the API calls.

 = 1.0 =
 * New: Initial Release